aka-Saikrishna/React_js/README.md

 # types of routing in web application
 - Client Side ROuting => Routing is done on the client side.
 - Server Side Routing => basically we use backend data to route to different pages on the frontend.

+# custom hooks

+# Chunking / Code splitting/ lazy loading / Dynamic Bundling / Dynamic import / ondemand loading

+# how to make chunks and when to make?
+-